Spellbinders

-Issue five

 When the group wakes up, they find themselves in a washed-out world, where their magics won't work fully.
 They realise that this must be the 'somewhere else' the Salem witches came from.

-Kim and Foley, a seer, make contact with a ghost, who tells them to apologise to the Pillar.
-Kim does so and touches the Pillar.
-Magical energy shoots out of the remains of the Pillar and Kim and Foley find themselves in a white space where a line of corpses are guarded by flying skeletons.
+Kim and seer Foley make contact with a ghost, who tells them to apologise to the Pillar.
+Kim does so; magical energy shoots out of the remains of the Pillar and the pair find themselves in a white space where a line of corpses are guarded by flying skeletons.
 Meanwhile, the rest of the group encounters the original Thief but escape by pooling their powers and teleporting back to Salem.
-There Chad has been busy.
-He has stolen the powers of every witch in town and is now using their powers to bring his girlfriend (the first witch he killed and the ghost who was helping Kim) back to life.
+While they were away Chad has stolen the powers of every witch in town and is now using their powers to bring his girlfriend back to life.

-Issue six

 In the land of the dead Kim and Foley are confronted by the flying skeletons.
 They tell Kim that she is the Gatekeeper, chosen by the Pillar to guard the way between the lands of the living and dead and mend breaches made by magic.
-The skeletons attempt to keep Foley with them but Kim convinces them to allow him to leave with her.

 Back in Salem, Chad has resurrected his girlfriend and has Kim's friends trapped within one of their own spells.
 They break free just as Kim and Foley arrive.
-The whole group then has their final confrontation with Chad.
-Using her necromancy powers, Kim first frees Chad's girlfriend from a state of paralysis and then lets her die again (the girlfriend hates Chad and does not wish to be with him anymore).
+The whole group confronts with Chad; using her necromancy powers, Kim first frees Chad's girlfriend from his control and then lets her die again.
 Because she is bound to him, Chad dies as well.
 In the afterlife, Chad is punished by the skeletons for raising the dead and the girlfriend is taken to the next life.

 The group of witches leave the school.
-Before she leaves, Kim notices a small lizard (the leftover of one of the first witch casualties, a wick boy who died the night Kim was summoned to Salem).
+Before she leaves, Kim notices a small lizard - one of the first witch casualties, a wick boy who died the night Kim was summoned to Salem.
 She tells it to hold on, as things are starting to work out.